 According to Region

-Appropriate humidity levels for your home depend on a number of factors including the temperature outdoors.
+Appropriate humidity levels for your home depend on a number of factors, including the temperature outdoors.
 Let’s take a look at the ideal indoor humidity range for each region throughout the winter season.

 The climate is temperate and winters are mild.
-Indoor humidity should be approximately 20 to 40% during winter.
+Indoor humidity should be approximately 20% to 40% during winter.

 The climate is temperate and continental, with winters ranging from mild to severe.
-In the lower half of the Midwest, indoor humidity should be approximately 20 to 40% during winter.
-In the upper half of the Midwest, indoor humidity should be approximately 15 to 35% during winter.
+In the lower half of the Midwest, indoor humidity should be approximately 20% to 40% during winter.
+In the upper half of the Midwest, indoor humidity should be approximately 15% to 35% during winter.

 The climate is almost exclusively continental and winters are severe.
-Indoor humidity in this region should be approximately 15 to 35% during winter.
+Indoor humidity in this region should be approximately 15% to 35% during winter.

-According to Outdoor Temperature
+According to Outdoor Temperatures

 Fix Humidity Issues Fast

-Remain comfortable this winter season with an appropriate indoor humidity range to match your surrounding climate.
+You and your family can remain comfortable this season with an appropriate winter indoor humidity range to match your surrounding climate.
 The easiest way to do so is with whole-home humidity control solutions.
-A whole-home humidifier or dehumidifier ensures the ideal indoor humidity level for your home all season long.

-Our pro tip: consider investing in an indoor air quality monitor to quickly obtain indoor climate information including humidity levels!
+Our pro tip: consider investing in an indoor air quality monitor to quickly obtain indoor climate information, including humidity levels!
 It takes the guesswork out of indoor air quality.
 Whether you experience mild or severe winters, monitoring indoor humidity will protect your family and your home.